worldline/kotlin-workshop-javazone2025/04-01-backend-jvm.md

 ### Tip: how Kotlin makes code more concise

-The Elvis operator `?:` allows us to reduce the amount of code as we have seen with:
+The Elvis operator `?:` allows us to reduce the amount of code, as we have seen with:

 ```kotlin
 fun getById(@PathVariable id: Long) =
           productService.getById(id) ?: throw ResponseStatusException(HttpStatus.NOT_FOUND)
 ```

-Here is a longer version as a reference:
+Here is a longer version for reference:

 ```kotlin
 @GetMapping("{id}")